orstavik/JoiComponents/book/chapter1b_slot_basics/Pattern_GentleMom.md

 The GentleMan pattern in [What is: slot fallback nodes](WhatIs_slot_fallback_nodes.md) describes why and when to provide `<slot>`s, and why and when to provide fallback nodes.
 But, what should we do when we *link slots*?
-How should the web component where the slots are linked, treat:
+How should a web component that link slots treat:
 1. the `<slot>`s it provides to its user web components, its outside parents?
 2. the fallback nodes of its inner web component `<slot>`?
 3. the fallback nodes of its own `<slot>`?

-As described above, when linking `<slot>`s, a web component should first of all follow the GentleMan pattern.
-That means providing `<slot>`s where necessary, and ensuring that a graceful fallback will occur.
+When linking `<slot>`s, a web component should first of all follow the GentleMan pattern.
+The web component should provide its users with all the relevant `<slot>`s, and ensuring that each `<slot>` has a graceful fallback on relevant child nodes.
-But, in addition to the GentleMan pattern, a web component that creates a slot link, should also avoid overwriting the fallback nodes of its children if no special reasons require it to do so.
+But, a web component that links slots should also avoid overwriting the fallback nodes of its children if no special reasons require it to do so.
-The GentleMom would therefore prioritize first slotable nodes from its outside parents, and then rely on the inner web components own fallback nodes, if no special circumstance compels it to fill in its own fallback value.
+The GentleMom's priorities are:
+1. slotable nodes from its outside parents,
+2. the inner web component children's own fallback nodes, and
+3. its own fallback value.

 ## Example: the GentleMom Fail!

+If there is no compelling reason why she should, the GentleMom will not provide a default fallback content of her own slot.
+Instead, she will let her children, who is nearest to the situation, provide the fallback content of their own slot.
+The GentleMom does not overwrite the fallback content of her children if there is no need.

-Unfortunately, with the current implementation (and spec?) for `<slot>`s, this pattern is broken.
+Unfortunately, the GentleMom pattern fails according to the current DOM specification for `<slot>`s.
 The following example illustrate how.

 **This example is BROKEN!!**.